SirSalient/se_project_aroundtheus/README.md

 ### Overview

-* Intro
-* Figma
-* Images

-**Intro**
+**The project's name**
+'AroundtheUS'

-This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+**A description of the project and its functionality** This project is made so all the elements are displayed correctly on various screen sizes.
+Smooth responsive design
+User will have the ability to upload quality photo share thier work and interact with thier target audience via social media (Instagram,Fackbook and X).

+**A description of technologies and techniques used** Ths product was created using Html,CSS,Figma and Tinypng The @media rule provide smooth responsive design.
+Web page was design using Grid

 **Figma**